Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 [BenNox_XD](https://github.com/BenNoxXD) for [BD-J Hen Loader](https://github.com/BenNoxXD/PS5-BDJ-HEN-loader), Modified [websrv.jar](https://github.com/BenNoxXD/PS5-BDJ-HEN-loader/releases/tag/2.1b) for extra stability and help regarding this project
 <br />

-[DriveRick](https://github.com/DriveRick) for [the Original Modded Menu for the Ps5 Jar Loader](https://github.com/DriveRick/PS5-ToolDisc) and help regarding the project
+[DriveRick](https://github.com/DriveRick) for [the Original Modded Menu for the Ps5 Jar Loader](https://github.com/DriveRick/PS5-ToolDisc) and help regarding this project
 <br />

 [Viktorious (Me) ](https://github.com/Viktorious-x) and a Anonymous developer for modified umtx1.jar that is significantly faster and more stable than the original umtx1.jar